 I tried using slightly less water than usual, which has been recommended elsewhere.
 It helped a little sometimes, but other times, I had to add more and more water while the quinoa was cooking.
 Then, the dry quinoa soaked up way too much of the dressing I added later.

-BINGO.
-It’s really that easy—use twice as much water as quinoa, as usual, then cook, uncovered, until the quinoa has absorbed all the water.
+Bingo!
+For perfectly fluffy quinoa, use twice as much water as quinoa, as usual, then cook, uncovered, until the quinoa has absorbed all the water.
 Smaller amounts of quinoa require less time, naturally.

 Once the water is all absorbed, remove the pot from heat, cover it and let the quinoa steam for 5 minutes.
 That’s when the quinoa pops open into fluffy quinoa perfection, and that is how to cook quinoa properly.
 I’ve gotten quite a few questions from you guys about how to avoid mushy quinoa, so I just had to share.
 I typed up the full recipe and instructions for you below.

-Please let me know how this method works for you!
-Assuming that it continues to work well in your kitchens, I’ll change my cooking method in each of my quinoa recipes.
 Scroll down for 10 of my favorite quinoa recipes, and for even more quinoa inspiration, you can view all of my quinoa recipes here.